A Guide to Printing vs. CNC Machining

 • Better dimensional accuracy for increased range of complexity

-Drawbacks of CNC Machining Your Parts
+Drawbacks of CNC Machining Your Plastic Parts

 CNC machining has fewer disadvantages.
 Due to its subtractive nature, CNC machining produces more waste during the manufacturing process.
 In some instances, it is also less cost-effective, with higher setup costs for small-quantity production runs.